What Makes a Covered Bond Secure and Where to Buy One

-A covered bond is a type of derivative investment that, although popular in Europe, is fairly rare in the U.S. These bonds are similar to—but generally believed to be much safer than—asset-backed and mortgage-backed securities.
+A covered bond is a type of derivative investment popular in Europe that is fairly rare in the U.S. They are similar to—but generally believed to be much safer than—asset-backed and mortgage-backed securities.

-The concept behind covered bonds is simple: the bonds are backed by the cash flows generated from an underlying investment pool.
-A bank buys substantial cash-generating investments, combines them, then issues a bond that is supported by the cash from the investments.
+The concept behind covered bonds is simple.
+They are backed by cash generated from an underlying investment pool.
+A bank buys substantial cash-generating investments, combines them, then issues a bond supported by the cash from investments.

 That collection of investments, called the cover pool, consists of either mortgages or public-sector loans.
-In that sense, covered bonds create cash flows for investors in exactly the same way as asset-backed securities.
+In that sense, covered bonds generate cash flow for investors in exactly the same way as asset-backed securities.

-For example, if you buy a covered bond from the Wall Street BigWig Investment Bank, which then goes belly up, you're still likely to get your interest-rate payments and your principal back when the bond matures.
+For example, if you buy a covered bond from a Wall Street Investment Bank which then goes belly up, you're still likely to get your interest-rate payments and principal back when the bond matures.

-A covered bond is essentially a standard corporate bond issued by a financial institution but with an extra layer of protection for investors.
-That extra protection generally results in AAA ratings for covered bonds.
+A covered bond is essentially a standard, corporate bond issued by a financial institution with an extra layer of protection for investors.
+The extra protection generally results in AAA ratings for covered bonds.

 The easiest place to buy a covered bond is in Europe, particularly in Germany on the Frankfurter Wertpapierbörse (FWB)—the Frankfurt Stock Exchange.
 There, covered bonds are called Pfandbriefe.
 In Germany, similar bonds can be traced all the way back to the 1700s.

 Buying these debt investments closer to home isn’t easy, but things are slowly changing.
-Two U.S. banks—Bank of America and Washington Mutual—issued covered bonds in 2006, but the credit crisis hit before the market could grow, and the idea of a new form of asset-backed security wasn’t particularly popular with traders or investors after 2007.
+Two U.S. banks—Bank of America and Washington Mutual—issued covered bonds in 2006, but the credit crisis hit before the market could grow.
+The idea of a new form of asset-backed security wasn’t particularly popular with traders or investors after 2007.

 U.S. Treasury Secretary Henry Paulson voiced support for the investment vehicles in early 2008, and on July 15, 2008, the Federal Deposit Insurance Corp.
 (FDIC) issued guidelines on how covered bonds would be paid in the event of a bank failure.
 The initial fervor over covered bonds seems to have tapered off, with a strong decline in bonds issued from 2016-2017, after years of meager investment interest.